tobanw/MarriageMarkets.jl/README.md

 using Gadfly
 using Distributions

-ρ, δ = 500.0, 0.05 # arrival rates of meetings and divorce shocks
+λ, δ = 500.0, 0.05 # arrival rates of meetings and divorce shocks
 r = 0.05 # discount rate
 σ = 1 # variance of Normally distributed match-specific productivity shocks n = 50 # number of types